 This completes the exercise.

-You can optionally choose to test this service flow by providing default values to the input variables, but you will need access to an email account with an SMTP server.
+You can optionally choose to test this service flow by providing default values to the input variables like you did when testing the automation service.
+For that you will need access to an email account with an SMTP server.